ad3ller/e11_scan/README.md

 Coordinate experiments with LabVIEW.

+This project has been archived and is no longer being developed.

 ## About

 A state machine for running experiments using 1D or 2D scans of hardware parameters (e.g., laser wavelength, applied voltage, delay, ...).